What is TMS?

 Transcranial Magnetic Stimulation Treats Major Depression

-An exciting entry into the treatment of major depressive disorder (MDD) has been clinically proven to dramatically improve symptoms of this serious mental health condition that affects 35 million Americans annually.
+TMS is an exciting entry into the treatment of major depressive disorder (MDD) has been clinically proven to dramatically improve symptoms of this serious mental health condition that affects 35 million Americans annually.
 Although TMS therapy has had much success helping people overcome depression, there are many who still do not know what TMS is.

 Transcranial Magnetic Stimulation (TMS) is a safe, noninvasive therapeutic treatment for individuals who have not responded to a regimen of antidepressant medications.
 Usually by the time these patients seek TMS treatment they have tried a multitude of different drugs, finding no relief from their depressive symptoms.
 In fact, in addition to not experiencing improvement in the debilitating symptoms of depression, they often suffered adverse side effects from the medications.